What You Need To Know About Taking Pre-Workout

 Ever walked into the weights room and been astounded by someone benching double their body weight, with a ferocity you’ve never even seen before?
 It makes your efforts look weak and unworthy, but it might just be that they’ve had a little bit of help… (no, not steroids), pre-workout!

-Pre-workouts essentially made of caffeine and this thing called Arginine.
+Pre-bootcamp essentially made of caffeine and this thing called Arginine.
 You know the effects of caffeine, but pre-workout is wayyy more concentrated than a cup of coffee.
 It will get you pinging!
 Your average pre-workout can contain up to 3 times the amount of caffeine as a cup of coffee!
 And then there’s Arginine.
 That bad boy helps produce higher amounts of dimethylamylamine and pump more blood around your body!
 That huge ass word that nobody has time to try and pronounce, is a stimulant.
 So combine that, with caffeine, drink it and watch yourself transform into the incredible hulk.

 People have pre workout…pre workout (see what I did there?), because it gets them hyped up.
 This hype or energy spike can help them push themselves further than they would normally be able to.
 This spike comes from the high amounts of caffeine and Arginine.